unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 ---
 title: Free Domain Minting Guide | Unstoppable Domains Developer Portal
-description: This guide covers the process for configuring the Reseller account to mint free domains.
+description: This guide shows how to mint free domains with your Reseller account.
 ---

-# Free Domain Minting Guide
+## Overview

-Unstoppable Domains offers free domain minting to Resellers.
-The free domain minting criteria will vary based on the Reseller, but when enabled, it allows Resellers to use the following [Reseller API endpoints](../reseller-api-endpoints.md): free domain suggestions, free domain claiming, and reserve free domain.
+Unstoppable Domains offers free domain minting to Resellers based on specified criteria.
+Authorized Resellers can use the following [API endpoints](../reseller-api-endpoints.md): `Free Domains Suggestions`, `Reserve Free Domains`, and `Free Domain Claiming`.

-The following diagram shows the general process that takes place between the Reseller and Unstoppable Domains during the free domain minting process.
+The following diagram shows the general process between the Reseller and Unstoppable Domains during the free domain minting process.

 <figure>